-Through God's love and our Christian Values, we encourage each individual to love, respect and value themselves and others.
-We encourage and nurture the growth of every individual and their uniqueness so that all flourish and become all that they can be and all that God made them to be.
+Through God's love and our Christian Values, we encourage each individual to love, respect and value God, themselves and others.
+We encourage and nurture everyone to flourish and grow into the unique person God made them to be, ready to go out into the world to love others.